solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/Before the HOL - Modernizing data analytics with SQL Server 2019.md

 1. Ensure your system updates are current.
 Run from an Administrator-level PowerShell session (if running on a VM, you may safely ignore errors).

     ```powershell
-    write-host "Standard Install for Windows.
-Classroom or test system only - use at your own risk!"
     Set-ExecutionPolicy RemoteSigned

-    write-host "Update Windows"
     Install-Module PSWindowsUpdate
     Import-Module PSWindowsUpdate
     Get-WindowsUpdate